 - It is used in the manufacture of melamine

 Are urea and urine the same?

 Urea (commonly referred to as carbamide) is a waste product that is produced in most living organisms.
 This compound is human urine’s main organic component.
-The liver transforms the ammonia to a non-toxic compound, urea, which can then be transferred safely into the kidneys in the blood, where it is extracted in urine.
+The liver transforms the ammonia into a non-toxic compound, urea, which can then be transferred safely into the kidneys in the blood, from where it is excreted in urine

 What are the uses of urea?